intel/confidential-cloud-native-primitives/device-plugin/ccnp-device-plugin/README.md

 3. deploy NFD

 before NFD v0.14 release is ready, please build own image and deploy:
-> Note: please change the imagePullPolicy to 'IfNotPresent' in kustomization file if you build your image locally.
+> Note: please change the imagePullPolicy to 'IfNotPresent' in kustomization file(worker-daemonset and master) at deployment/base if you build your image locally.
 ```
 git clone https://github.com/kubernetes-sigs/node-feature-discovery.git
 cd node-feature-discovery/